 Highly trained providers treat the sickest of the sick in intensive care units (ICUs) using high-tech equipment.
-We’ve all seen the news stories about COVID-19 patients receiving treatment in ICUs.
-Of course, it’s not just COVID patients who need ICUs.
-Other very ill patients who are at high risk also receive care in the ICU.
+Very ill patients who are at high risk receive care in the ICU.
 Although patients receive extraordinary care that saves lives, there are risks for patients in intensive care units due to the combination of high-risk patients and the complex, high-stress environment.
 What are the risks?
 What can you do?

 Note that many ICU patients cannot speak up for themselves due to the seriousness of their condition.
 Additionally, many ICU patients breathe with the help of ventilators, making it impossible to speak.
 Therefore, many of the suggestions below are directed at family members.